chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

 This guide details how to set up the load balancer configuration with:

-- Haproxy
+- HAProxy
-- nginx
+- Nginx

-## Haproxy
+## HAProxy

-The steps to set up the load balancer using Haproxy are:
+The steps to set up the load balancer using HAProxy are:

-1. Install Haproxy on the server using the following commands:
+1. Install HAProxy on the server using the following commands:

 ```bash
 sudo add-apt-repository ppa:vbernat/haproxy-1.8